Skip to main content

 Automate deployments in GitHub Actions, GitLab CI, etc.

-Authenticate MCP server connections in Claude Desktop
+Authenticate connections in Claude Desktop

 Token Information